adminph-de/Teraform/README.md

-# Infrastructure as Code: with Terraform on Azure
+# Infrastructure as Code (IaC): with Terraform on Azure

 > Build, test, deploy infrastructure with the Terraform on Azure using DevOps